 Ownership changed in the mid 80’s when Pete and Kathy Kossey became the proprietors.
 It wasn’t until 1996, based on tales of legendary skiing potential from the infamous mountain guide Herb Bleuer, that the founding partners of Last Frontier Heliskiing; George Rosset, Franz Fux, Mike Watling and Geoff Straight set out to explore the area and its potential for a viable heliski operation.
 The search led them to the perfect staging area – Bell 2 Lodge.
 Two years later, they bought the property and established the largest single heliski area on the planet, Last Frontier Heliskiing.
 ‘Bell 2 Crossing’ was then renamed ‘Bell 2 Lodge’.

 Between 1998 and 2003, the new owners invested heavily redesigning, refurbishing and more or less completely rebuilding the existing lodge structure as well as building all the surrounding chalets and facilities.
 Further upgrades were completed in 2013 to modernize the common facilities in the lodge building including the dining room and lobby/gift shop area.
 In 2014 the founding partners George Rosset and Franz Fux divest of their stake in Last Frontier Heliskiing and Bell 2 Lodge.
-Franz remains on as Director of Operations and George is succeeded by Mike Watling in the role of Managing Partner for both Last Frontier Heliskiing and Bell 2 Lodge.
+George is succeeded by Mike Watling in the role of Managing Partner for both Last Frontier Heliskiing and Bell 2 Lodge.